 In addition to the services offered under cell phones, the following providers also offer Pocket Wi-Fi devices–

-If you need both phone and data services (typically for a smartphone or a cellular-connected tablet), you may want to consider renting a Japanese SIM card.
+If you need both phone and data services, you may want to consider renting a Japanese SIM card.
 Prepaid SIM cards can be bought at most large electronics stores, such as Bic Camera (Tokyo locations) and Yodobashi Camera (List of Tokyo locations at the bottom of this page), or through one of the cell phone service providers listed above.
 The plans are offered in monthly increments, and vary in both cost and duration.
 You will likely have to change the setup on your phone or activate it from a Japanese phone, so be sure to ask the salesperson to help you set it up.

 And there you have it!
 Now there is no reason for you to be out of touch or for you to stay lost (unintentionally).
-So fire up that Google Map, check out the EnableJapan.com website to find someplace cool to go, and then call someone up and have them meet you there!
+So check out the EnableJapan.com website to find someplace cool to go, and then call someone up and have them meet you there!
 Your (connected) adventure in Japan awaits!